 - Help you in times of hardship

 Student loans can be complex.
-From interest rates to loan terms to the companies that handle your loans, it can be confusing to know exactly what is going on with your loans.
-When you have private student loans, you probably have frequent contact with your loan servicing company.
+From interest rates to loan terms to the companies that handle your loans, it can be confusing to know exactly what is going on.
+When you have private student loans, you should have frequent contact with your loan servicing company.
 Learning how to work well with your loan servicer can help to ensure that you stay current on your student loans and manage your debt in the best possible way.

 Finding out who services your private student loans can be as simple as looking at bills that may come in the mail each month.
 If you do not receive paper bills from your student loan lender, you can find out who services your student loans by requesting a copy of your credit report.
 You are entitled to a free credit report each year, which you can obtain from one of the three major credit reporting agencies.